 To help you, your patients and their families and carers with general health and wellbeing we have collected books and online links – take a look at our Uplifting Resources and Your Health Collection.

 Some knowledge is not published but is individual or organisational ‘know how’.
 The NHS Knowledge Mobilisation Framework is designed to help you develop and use skills to mobilise knowledge effectively.

 Understand the basics of critical appraisal – elearning

 Critical appraisal is the process of systematically evaluating and assessing research to check its quality, relevance and validity.
 Essential to evidence-based practice, it helps enrich your research and learning and can be applied in a range of circumstances, such as formal or informal research projects, your professional development or while studying.

-Go to HLISD to find your local knowledge and library service and contact your local knowledge and library service manager to see what services may be available.
+Go to HLISD to find your local NHS knowledge and library service and contact your local knowledge and library service manager to see what services may be available.

 You may also have access to other additional resources through your professional body or a university if you’re currently a student.